ellmanj/key_value_store/README.md

 * Improve the UI
   * Get rid of the alert boxes
   * Consider bootstrap alerts for errors
-  * Consider bootstrap modals or displaying results
+  * Consider bootstrap modals for displaying results